exonum/exonum-doc/src/get-started/java-binding.md

 ### Core Schema API

-Users can access blockchain state using methods of [`Blockchain`][blockchain] class.
-The following functionality is available:
+Users can access information stored in the blockchain by the framework using methods of [`Blockchain`][blockchain] class.
+This API can be used both in transaction code and in read requests.
+The following functionality is
+available:

 - `getHeight: long`
   The height of the latest committed block in the blockchain.